rwilson504/PCFControls/Calendar/README.md

 ![Calendar OnChange Event](./images/CanvasCalendarOnChange.png)

 ## Setting the Calendar Date
-If you would like to set the Calendar date to somethign other than Today you can do so in two ways.
+If you would like to set the Calendar date to something other than Today you can do so in two ways.
 If you leave the calendarDate property on the control empty it will default to Today.

 ### Default On App Load
 The first way is if you just want to default the calendar once upon app load.
 In this case you can set a variable during the OnStart of your app.